-This policy is effective for the loans to be awarded in SFY2007 and beyond, unless otherwise modified through the Priority System document for Clean Water Financing.
-Even with this \$40 million per year limitation, the Division of Water Quality anticipates that as early as State Fiscal Year 2009, the Clean Water SRF will have insufficient funds remaining to fund the entire pool of projects that it has traditionally funded.
+This policy is effective for the loans to be awarded in SFY2008 and beyond, unless otherwise modified through the Priority System document for Clean Water Financing.
+Even with this \$25 million per project limitation, the Division of Water Quality anticipates that as early as State Fiscal Year 2010, the Clean Water SRF will have insufficient funds remaining to fund the entire pool of projects that it has traditionally funded.
 Therefore, the Department may need to revisit the policy as early as next year, depending upon the amount of funds available and the aggregate amount of CWSRF loans for which applications are received or anticipated.